digital-clinical-safety-alliance/digital-clinical-safety-platform/templates/DCB0129/templates/hazard-template.md

 -----

+### Assignment
-**Assignment**: Assign this Hazard to its Owner.
+Assign this Hazard to its Owner.
 Default owner is the Clinical Safety Officer [ a person ]

+### Labelling
-**Labelling**: Add labels according to Severity.
+Add labels according to Severity.
 Likelihood and Risk Level

+### Project
-**Project**: Add to the Project 'Clinical Risk Management'
+Add to the Project 'Clinical Risk Management'

 * Subsequent discussion can be used to mitigate the Hazard, reducing the likelihood (or less commonly reducing the severity) of the Harm.
 * If Harm is reduced then you can change the labels to reflect this and reclassify the Risk Score.